isomerpages/sentosa-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: communications@sentosa.gov.sg
-      - other: Please contact us at least <strong> 10 working days in advance </strong>
+      - other: "Please contact us at least <strong> 10 working days in advance </strong>
           for any filming/photography requests, including commercial
-          drone-flying requests.
-Flying of unmanned aircraft should comply with the Civil Aviation Authority of Singapore's guidelines for Operator Permit and/or Activity Permit.
+          drone-flying requests. <br> Flying of unmanned aircraft should comply with the Civil Aviation Authority of Singapore's guidelines for Operator Permit and/or Activity Permit. "
     title: Filming/Photography
   - content:
       - phone: ""